Giving Themselves the Greenlight: Inside the AI Film Festival

 Rufus isn't Ulrich's first rodeo with AI storytelling.
 He's been building an audience with Safari King, his YouTube series that blends animation with compelling narratives, "one of my most popular ones," he notes.
 But he's not stopping here.

-Currently in development is Lucas, a future series that will explore "what happens after" the film's conclusion, where the population "quadruples."
+Currently in development is a Rufus: The Compton Cowboy future series that will explore "what happens after" the film's conclusion, where the population "quadruples."
 Ulrich plans to deepen the themes of "mindset" and "liberation" he established in Rufus, expanding his AI-powered cinematic universe one project at a time.

 Railbound Directed by Jonathan Perry